 2017 Admission Requirements:

-4. Complete and submit the 2017 Knighthood essay topic (this will be posted prior to the opening of online registration)
+4. Complete and submit the 2017 Knighthood essay topic (topic posted below).

-5. Once accepted, you will be given a password to access a pre-camp registration package.
-You must consent to giving sufficient time to reviewing the information that will be contained here.
+6. Once accepted, you will be given a password to access a pre-camp registration package.
+You must consent to giving sufficient time to reviewing the information that will be contained here, and to informing the Knighthood Admissions Co-Ordinator once you have done so.

-You will then be contacted by the admissions committee to know if you have been approved for the 2017 camp.
+Upon completion of this application, you will be contacted by the Admissions Co-Ordinator to know if you have been approved for the 2017 camp.
 Unfortunately, we are not able to grant admission to all applicants.

 From Current Knights: